ProtonMail/proton-python-client/doc/srp.rst

 user's password.
 These keys are then used during the authentication process to verify the correctness of the remote user's password.

 A favorable aspect of the SRP protocol is that even if the verification keys are compromized, they are of little value to a potential attacker.
 Possesion of a verification key does not allow an attacker to impersonate the user and cannot be used to obtain the users password except by way of a computationally infeasible dictionary attack.
 A compromized key would, however, allow an attacker to impersonate the server side of an SRP authenticated connection.
-Consequently, care should be taken to prevent unauthorized access to verification keys for applications in which the client side requires assurance of the server's identity.
+Consequently, care should be taken to prevent unauthorized access to verification keys for applications in which the client side relies on the server being genuine.